rust-lang/blog.rust-lang.org/posts/inside-rust/2024-10-31-compiler-team-reorg.md

       more challenging and technical areas in the compiler.
 Boxy is a member of the types team and has contributed heavily to the implementation and design of constant generics.
 - [camelid](https://github.com/camelid), team member
-    - camelid has contributed for many years, improving project documentation, compiler diagnostics and making many refactorings and cleanups on the compiler codebase.
+    - camelid has contributed for many years, improving constant generics, project documentation, and compiler diagnostics and making many refactorings and cleanups on the compiler codebase.
 - [chenyukang](https://github.com/chenyukang), maintainer
     - Since 2021, yukang has been tirelessly improving the compiler's diagnostics.
 It would be hard